THOMASELOVE/432-classes-2025/class26/README.md

 1. [Project B presentations](https://github.com/THOMASELOVE/432-classes-2025/tree/main/projectB) on Thursday - Wednesday.
     - The [schedule is here](https://github.com/THOMASELOVE/432-classes-2025/tree/main/projectB).
-    - If you're coming today, wait outside my office if the door is closed.
-I'll open it when I'm ready for you.
     - Join the Zoom (if you're not coming today) 5 minutes prior to your start time, please.
     - If you have questions for me on the day, email me.
 2. [Quiz 2](https://thomaselove.github.io/432-2025/quiz2.html) will be available to you at noon Friday 2025-04-18 and is due at 9 AM on Monday 2025-04-28.